 - direct the judge's attention to each issue and how you want it sorted out.

-After the applicant makes their submissions, the respondent makes theirs.
+After the person who started the case makes their submissions, the respondent makes theirs.

-After that, the judge might ask if the applicant has anything else to say or if they want to reply to what the respondent said.
+After that, the judge might ask if the applicant has anything else to say or if they want to reply to what the other person said.
 Then the judge will either:

 - give their decision, or